 In addition to documenting serious and immediate health risks experienced by pregnant patients, the cases presented in this report also provide evidence of the emotional and financial costs of being denied care close to home in the post-Dobbs era.
+In particular, narratives noted scenarios that previously would have been covered by their insurance in their home state, but patients had to pay for these costs out of pocket when they traveled to another state.
 These burdens were made more severe when they were overlaid upon the complex situations in which these patients found themselves, including being pregnant with a fetus with anomalies incompatible with life, having limited financial resources, or being a young adolescent.
 The logistical challenges were particularly acute for those who had to arrange care for their children, get time off work, or pay for travel to a distant state.

-While it is the patients in these narratives who faced risks to their health from care denied or delayed, it is clear that the clinicians who care for these patients are also suffering.
-Health care providers described feeling moral distress when they were unable to provide evidence-based care that put their patients' health at risk, as well as frustration about the additional work involved in trying to find options for care in other states.
+While it is the patients in these narratives who faced risks to their health from care denied or delayed, it is clear that the clinicians who care for these patients are also suffering, as other research also has documented.6 Health care providers described feeling moral distress when they were unable to provide evidence-based care that put their patients' health at risk, as well as frustration about the additional work involved in trying to find options for care in other states.
 In some cases, the dissatisfaction was so extreme that clinicians considered moving to a state with fewer restrictions on care.

 In addition, health care providers highlighted how these restrictions on care increased resource utilization, both by increasing the cost of services, particularly for treating complications, as well as by diverting clinician time away from other patients.
+Our study also contributes evidence demonstrating how the moral distress experienced by clinicians caring for pregnant patients is being incorporated into medical education as students and residents learn about the care they are prevented from providing in states with abortion bans.6

-This project is primarily gualitative and aims to describe the range of scenarios that health care providers are facing post-Dobbs.
-We cannot estimate the incidence of these deviations from the standard of care, nor can we draw conclusions about patient characteristics associated with these scenarios.
+This project is primarily qualitative and aims to describe the range of scenarios that health care providers are facing post-Dobbs.
+We cannot estimate the incidence of these deviations from the standard of care, nor can we make interpretations about trends over time of the frequency of these cases.
+We are also aware of other cases that have been reported in the media, so this is not a comprehensive accounting of all cases of poor-quality care since the Dobbs decision.
+We cannot draw conclusions about patient characteristics associated with these scenarios.
 That said, it is important to note that these are not "one-off" situations, and each category of clinical scenario was described by more than one clinician.
 Similar scenarios were reported in many of the states that have imposed new restrictions on abortion care since the Dobbs ruling.
-Given that reproductive harms disproportionately affect people of color in the US, it is also notable that patients described as Black or Latina/Latinx/Hispanic, as well as those who primarily speak Spanish, account for about half of all cases in our analysis.
+In addition, we have continued to receive narratives detailing cases in each of the scenario categories since our preliminary report was published in 2023.
+Given that reproductive harms disproportionately affect people of color in the US, 14 it is also notable that patients described as Black or Latina/Latinx/Hispanic, as well as those who primarily speak Spanish, account for about half of all cases in our analysis.